Gottfried van Swieten: As diplomat

 According to Heartz, van Swieten had "excelled in his studies" and was fluent in many languages.
 Thus it was natural that he would pursue (following a brief stint in the civil service) a career as a diplomat.
-His first posting was to Brussels (1755–1757), then Paris (1760–1763), Warsaw (1763–1764) and ultimately (as ambassador) to the court of Frederick the Great of Prussia in Berlin (1770–77).
+His first posting was to Brussels (1755–1757), then Paris (1760–1763), envoy in Warsaw (1763–1764) and ultimately (as ambassador) to the court of Frederick the Great of Prussia in Berlin (1770–77).

 The last posting involved serious responsibility.
 Frederick had previously defeated Austria in the War of the Austrian Succession (1740–1748), seizing from her the territory of Silesia; and had successfully defended his conquest in the Seven Years' War (1756–1763).
 Van Swieten was ambassador during the First Partition of Poland (1772), in which much of the territory of this nation was annexed by the more powerful neighboring empires of Austria, Russia, and Prussia.
 Austria rather unrealistically wanted Silesia (and other territories) back as part of the terms of the partition.
 According to Abert, it was van Swieten's "thankless task" to negotiate on this basis; the 60-year-old Frederick replied to him: "That's the sort of suggestion you could make if I had gout in the brain, but I've only got it in my legs."
 Van Swieten shifted the negotiations to his backup plan and the Partition went forward with Silesia remaining Prussian.

 During this period of his career van Swieten assiduously cultivated his musical interests.
 His supervisor in Brussels, Count Cobenzl, reported in 1756 that "music takes up the best part of his time".
 In Berlin, van Swieten studied with Johann Philipp Kirnberger, a former pupil of J. S. Bach, and was part of the musical circle of Princess Anna Amalia, where the music of Bach and Handel was played and admired.